Last updated on August 29th, 2022 at 12:43 pm

 - Now before making the payment it is always advisable to click on the tab “Print Form 26QB”.
 A unique acknowledgment number will be generated which will be required for future use.

 - Then click on the tab” Submit to Bank” and then you will be redirected to the respective bank for payment.
-Payment can be made using the credit/debit card or through net banking.
+Payment can be made using a credit/debit card or through net banking.

 - A challan counterfoil will be generated which will contain CIN, payment details, and the name of the bank name through which payment is made.